nkoep/nkoep.net/posts/arch-install.md

-Considering how often I seem to have to re-install Arch Linux on various machines and I can never seem to remember the exact details, I figured I'd write up a short installation guide, mainly as a future reference for myself.
+Considering how often I seem to have to re-install Arch Linux on various machines and that I can never seem to remember the exact details, I figured I'd write up a short installation guide, mainly as future reference for myself.
 Here we go.

 ## First Steps

-The first part is easy.
 Grab an ISO of Arch Linux from [here](https://www.archlinux.org/download/) and `dd` it onto a USB drive or the like.
 Boot into the live image and change the keymap to maintain sanity during the next steps:
 ```shell
 # loadkeys de-latin1-nodeadkeys
 ```

 Make sure the directory `/sys/firmware/efi/efivars` exists and is not empty to verify we booted in EFI mode.
 Next, hook up an ethernet cable and request an IP address
 ```shell
 # dhcpcd
 # ping www.google.de